githubnext/monaspace/README.md

 As with the desktop fonts, they are available in variable and static versions.

-There are no "frozen" webfonts.
-You can control Opentype features on the web using the [`font-feature-settings`](https://developer.mozilla.org/en-US/docs/Web/CSS/font-feature-settings) CSS property.
+The webfonts do not come in a "frozen" format; you can easily control Opentype features on the web using the [`font-feature-settings`](https://developer.mozilla.org/en-US/docs/Web/CSS/font-feature-settings) CSS property.

 ## Editors